The stable trees revisited: Line-breaking constructions for discrete trees

 \subsection{Relation to size-biased distributions}

 In light of the previous section, we seek to understand the law of the size-biased random reordering $\hat{\bm D}$.
-We will show that this vector is related by a measure change to an i.i.d.\ sequence $\xi^*$ of random variables with the size-biased distribution: that is, $\xi_1^*, \xi_2^*, \dots, \xi_n^*$ are i.i.d.\ with law
+We will show that this vector is related by a measure change to an i.i.d.\ sequence of random variables $(\xi_i^*)$ with the size-biased distribution: that is, $\xi_1^*, \xi_2^*, \dots, \xi_n^*$ are i.i.d.\ with law

 We will mostly be interested in the first $m$ entries of these vectors, where $m = o(n)$ as $n \to \infty$.
-We can only relate the laws on the event $\{ N^n \geq m\}$, where $N^n$ is the number of non-zero entries of $\hat{\bm D}$, but in our case this event has probability tending to 1.
+We can only relate the laws on the event $\{ N^n \geq m\}$, where $N^n$ is the number of non-zero entries of $\hat{\bm D}$, but in our case this event will turn out to have probability tending to 1.
 In what follows, write $\Xi_n$ to denote a sum of $n$ i.i.d.\ copies of $\xi$ (note that this is a sum of non-size-biased offspring distributions).